 Because this is an income-driven program, you must provide financial information when you sign up for food stamps in MI.
 You and other family members older than 18 years of age must also provide details regarding income and employment history.
 You must also provide information on your assets, expenses and bank account information.

-Download our free guide to learn more about required information and materials for the food stamps application process.
+Download our free guide to learn more about the required information and materials for the food stamps application process.

-How to Apply for Food Stamps Online in Michigan
+Applying for Michigan Food Stamps Online

 There are a few methods you can use to complete the application, but when you apply for food stamps online in Michigan, you are choosing the most efficient method to apply.
 In order to complete your application online, you can go to the MI Bridges website.
 If you are a new user, you must first create an account with them.

 Once you have created the account, you put in your personal information, Social Security number and MDHHS ID to connect with other benefits.
-At this point, you will create your user ID with a security question, and you will need to verify your identity that can only be accessed from your credit report.
+At this point, you will create your user ID with a security question, and you will need to verify your identity, which can only be accessed from your credit report.
 Once you have completed this, you can continue completing the food stamp application online by following the prompts.

-How to Submit a Michigan Food Stamp Application by Mail
+Submitting a Michigan Food Stamp Application by Mail

-How to Apply for SNAP In-Person in Michigan
+Applying for SNAP In-Person in Michigan

 To complete the SNAP benefits application in person, you must contact your local SNAP office.
 You must first make an appointment.
 Once you have made your appointment, the representative will provide you with the information that you need to arrive prepared on the appointment date.
 He or she will ask you to provide the documents necessary to support the information on the application.